manfredspitze/python-lists-intro/instructions.md

 Think of your favorite mode of transportation, such as a motorcycle or a car, and make a list that stores several examples of different modes of transportation.

-Use your list to print a series of statements about these items, such as "*I would like to own a Honda motorcycle*".
+Use your list to print a series of statements about these list items, such as "*I would like to own a Honda motorcycle*".